Documentation, Reference Materials and Tutorials for WPForms

 - New Subscriber Email: (Only used when updating an existing subscriber) The new email when updating an existing subscriber.

-- Send user ID (if the user was logged in) to Drip: Drip assigns all users an ID number.
+- Send user ID to Drip (if the user was logged in): Drip assigns all users an ID number.
 Check this box if you’d like this ID number to match the user’s WordPress User ID.

 - Send user IP address to Drip: To learn about what an IP address is, please see WPBeginner’s tutorial.

-- Is a Prospect: This will flag subscribers so you can easily target leads within Drip.
+- Mark user as a prospect: This will flag subscribers so you can easily target leads within Drip.

-- Starting Lead Score Value: (Only used when Is a Prospect is checked) In Drip, a lead score indicates a subscriber’s engagement level.
+- Starting Lead Score Value: (Only visible when Mark user as a prospect is checked) In Drip, a lead score indicates a subscriber’s engagement level.
 For more details, be sure to check out Drip’s tutorial on lead scoring.

 - Tags to Add/Delete: You can use tags in Drip to easily identify and segment users.